ComputationalGasDynamicsLab/centos9_setup/git_prompt/README.md

 #### bash/zsh git prompt support
-Below is a copy from `git-prompt.sh` file for better rendering on GitHub
+- Below is a copy from `git-prompt.sh` file for better rendering on GitHub.

-The `git-prompt.sh` allows you to see repository status in your prompt.
-To enable, do the following:
+- The `git-prompt.sh` allows you to see repository status in your prompt.
+- To enable, do the following:
 ```
     1) Copy this file to somewhere (e.g. ~/.git-prompt.sh).
     2) Add the following line to your .bashrc/.zshrc: